Jozankei Nature Village in Winter

 As with each ski touring, cycle touring, and hiking route guide published on hokkaidowilds.org, should you choose to follow the information on this page, do so at your own risk.
 Prior to setting out check current local weather, conditions, and land/road/track closures.
 While traveling, obey all public and private land use restrictions and rules, carry proper safety and navigational equipment, and of course, follow leave-no-trace procedures.
 The information found herein is simply a planning resource to be used as a point of inspiration in conjunction with your own due-diligence.
 In spite of the fact that this information, associated GPS track (GPX, KML and maps), and all information was prepared under diligent research by the specified contributor and/or contributors, the accuracy of such and judgement of the author is not guaranteed. hokkaidowilds.org, its partners, associates, and contributors are in no way liable for personal injury, damage to personal property, or any other such situation that might happen to individuals following the information contained in this post.

-Done this route up Mt.
-Jozankei Nature Park?
+Done this Jozankei Nature Park route?
 Thinking of doing it?
 Please post any feedback or queries here.
 Thanks!